MicrosoftDocs/biztalk-docs/his/core/how-to-assign-a-ti-component-to-a-remote-environment2.md

 -   Manually move components from one specific instance of an RE type to another specific instance of the same type.
 This action applies to TI components that you have already deployed in a COM+ application.
 You can use TI Manager to move components from one RE to another.

 -   Deploy the TI component by using HIS Designer.
 In HIS Designer, you are asked to associate the TI component with a specific RE.
-For more information about this option, see [How to Deploy a TI Component &#91;HIS2010&#93;](http://msdn.microsoft.com/en-us/76d17904-c65d-4427-94ad-7f57e9268cd6).

 ## See Also
  [Creating and Managing Remote Environments with TI Manager](../core/creating-and-managing-remote-environments-with-ti-manager1.md)